 Developing markets for watershed services

-- action learning in five countries (Saint Lucia and Jamaica in the Caribbean, India, Indonesia and South Africa)
+- Action learning in five countries (Saint Lucia and Jamaica in the Caribbean, India, Indonesia and South Africa)

-- networking and development of guidance material for dissemination to other countries and institutions to improve knowledge of market mechanisms.
+- Networking and development of guidance material for dissemination to other countries and institutions to improve knowledge of market mechanisms.

-Within each of the countries involved, the project has made a major contribution to the debate on the potential and limits of payments for watershed services (PWS) to contribute to changes in land use, land management and livelihoods.
+Within each of the countries involved, the project made a major contribution to the debate on the potential and limits of payments for watershed services (PWS) to contribute to changes in land use, land management and livelihoods.

-In Bolivia and China, the project has played an important role in influencing policy makers and plans.
-In the Caribbean, this initiative has helped create a highly successful regional action learning group, which has prepared the ground for a unified government council to integrate environment and natural resource issues.
+In Bolivia and China, the project played an important role in influencing policymakers and plans.
+In the Caribbean, the initiative helped create a highly successful regional action learning group, which prepared the ground for a unified government council to integrate environment and natural resource issues.

 An independent evaluation concluded that: ‘The project has been effective in addressing an important set of issues at a time when decisions were being made both nationally and internationally on PES/PWS type mechanisms.
 IIED’s work has provided a lot of the substantive input to an international debate where untested hypotheses and speculation were dominant.
 The project has made major contributions to understanding of PWS issues in all of its partner countries.’
 (Sayer, 2005)